chesahkalu/azure_administrator/rbac.md

 - `Role-Based Access Control (RBAC)` is a fundamental aspect of Azure administration, allowing you to manage user permissions and access on resources.
 - `Subscriptions` are the fundamental unit of billing in Azure, grouping resources and services for billing and access control.
 - `Management groups` provide a hierarchy for managing access, policies, and compliance across your Azure subscriptions, essential for large-scale governance.
+It starts with the `root management group`, which represents the top-level of the hierarchy.

 ## Prerequisites